 Once removal from the Australian Community has been confirmed, the organisation will no longer be an Australian Community member, and will not be able to conduct activities under the terms of the Treaty.
-Any ACID numbers registered to that organisation will be cancelled.
+Any ACID numbers registered to that organisation will be cancelled including the name of the ACM being removed from the published list of Approved ACMs.